Frequently Asked Questions

 -If mold is present, we recommend professional remediation by a qualified contractor

-A. Great question — and one that a lot of people quietly wonder about.
+Great question — and one that a lot of people quietly wonder about.
 The reality: Rodents are common, during home inspections in our areas we see rodent activity in 90% of the houses we inspect.
 Some level of rodent presence is extremely common, especially in older homes, rural areas, or places with easy access points.
 Many homes have occasional or low-level activity without the owners even knowing it.

 But there’s a big difference between: